 One might consider spilling a coffee on your shirt or tripping because you forget to tie your shoelaces an accident.
 Those occurrences are worlds apart from a pallet falling off a forklift or a toxic chemical spill injuring a worker.
 Simply put, you wouldn’t task key stakeholders with investigating an “accidental” coffee stain on your shirt.
 You would bring significant resources to bear to investigate and update best practices in an effort to prevent repeat incidents such as broken bones or chemical burns.

-When discussing issues that involve an injury, illness, fatality, or even a near miss, it’s essential for supervisors to distinguish them as important safety events that can be corrected.
+When discussing issues that involve an workplace injury, illness, fatality, or even a near miss, it’s essential for supervisors to distinguish them as important safety events that can be corrected.
 That’s why defining the fundamental terminology around workplace safety matters.